 Now bear with me lemon and banana?
-Honestly it does work, the lemon icing gives it a nice fresh aftertaste, as banana cake can be very sweet.
+Honestly, it does work, the lemon icing gives it a nice fresh aftertaste, as banana cake can be very sweet.
 It really does work.
-Trust me give it a go.
+Trust me, go ahead and give it a go.

 Now I have to admit to making a few little changes, not because anything was wrong with the original but just a few tweaks.
 I added an extra banana to the mix for a stronger banana flavour and instead of using vanilla essence I used vanilla extract, I think this is just a change in the times, I don’t use essence in anything I always use an extract instead.

 - 125 grams unsalted butter - at room temperature ((1 stick and 1 tablespoon))

 - 250 grams caster sugar ((1 and 1/4 cup))

 - 2 large eggs - at room temperature

 - 250 grams Plain flour (All Purpose - sifted, (2 cups and 1 tablespoon))